 You’re speakin’ my language!

 Do you write with a particular message or worldview in mind?

 Usually the characters kind of tell me what the message of the story is, but I don’t have one specific message I always write about.
 But as someone who has a chronic illness and deals with chronic pain every day, I think it is important to write characters with disabilities.
 It’s a topic that I don’t see very often in fantasy books.
 So I do try and be mindful of that when creating my characters.

 I love that you do that.
 What is your preferred writing style?
 Is your writing style preference the same as your reading preference?

 I’ve done a little first-person and a little third-person narrative with my writing.
 I also read quite a bit of poetry and always enjoy when I read someone’s writing that is lyrical and poetic.

 Do you prefer a sympathetic villain or someone a reader loves to hate?
 Or is there another kind of villain you prefer to write?

-Tell me more about one of your published works.
+100% agreed!
+Tell us all about one of your published books.

 Are you traditionally published or do you publish independently?
 Why did you choose that path to send your books into the world?